miguelriemoliveira/RustBot/README.md

-# ProjectSEV
+# RustBot
-Software tools for the Sistemas Embarcados de Vistoria (SEV) project
+Software tools for the project Sistemas Embarcados de Vistoria (SEV).
+We refer to the hardware platform as RustBot because the cameras look kind of rusty (sorry for the lack of creativity).

 ## Table of Contents